omarr78/Spring/AOP/Using AOP.md

 AspectJ or Spring AOP
 * Join Point
    * When pointcut condition is true, the advice is executed.
 A specific execution instance of an advice is called a Join Point.

+---

+* @Before - Do something before a method is called
+* @After - Do something after a method is executed irrespective of whether:
+    * 1: Method executes successfully OR
+    * 2: Method throws an exception
+* @AfterReturning Do something ONLY when a method executes successfully
+* @AfterThrowing - Do something ONLY when a method throws an exception